 Brown and Vavrek (2015) show that for intraspecific scaling studies with sample sizes less than ~70, the likelihood of ‘false isometry’ (Type II error) is reasonably high, and higher than the likelihood of obtaining ‘false allometry’.
 The current study was restricted in its sample size due to the challenges of accessing cadaver material of an exotic species, reared in controlled conditions and similar husbandry across a wide size range.
 We, therefore, acknowledge that for some muscles and parameters that exhibit a high degree of natural variation, there is a reasonable possibility of false isometry.
 Since the likelihood of false allometry, however, is not closely linked to sample size (Brown and Vavrek, 2015), the positive and negative allometric relationships indicated should not be adversely affected by Type II errors associated with low subject numbers.

 Measurement errors are always a possibility in anatomical studies: these were minimised by using a standard cadaver storage and dissection protocol for all cadavers carried out by the same two experienced investigators working together.
 A sensitivity analysis, carried out to investigate the influence of error, due to natural variation or caused by hypothetical measurement errors during data collection, on the scaling relationships shown, indicated sensitivity to error varied depending on both muscle and measurement parameter.
 The full analysis for individual muscles/tendons is provided in the Appendix.
 In summary, the resultant errors introduced into the regression slopes were mostly small, fell within the confidence intervals of the original regression equations and did not alter the main conclusions of this study.

-a predetermined value for endon densityand tendon
+An oblique pennation angle within a muscle may cause it to experience a loss in vector force along its line of pull.
+PCSA values were not corrected for pennation angle however (as per Smith et al, 2006, for example).
+There is convincing evidence that pennation angle alters substantially during muscle contraction (e.g. Herbert & Gandevia, 1995; Azizi et al. 2008) as well as being influenced by joint position during the storage of frozen cadavers, and so we were not comfortable with its use as a correction factor in this instance.
+This may therefore result in PCSA being overestimated in some more pennate muscles (by approximately 14 % for a pennation of 30°) such as the femorotibialis group, flexor cruris medialis, and ambiens.
+Our data for PCSA are also estimated based on previous measures of muscle density in mammals (Mendez and Keys, 1960) and assume that muscle density is similar across all muscles and birds in our study.
+This may not be correct if muscle density changes with body mass.
+Muscle density is known to change with tissue hydration and such hydration effects can impact PCSA estimations by 5 – 10% (Ward and Lieber, 2005).
+Similarly, our methodology for calculating CSAA used a predetermined value for tendon density (Ker et al., 1981), which may have introduced error into the values if tendon density changes with body mass.
+Establishing detailed ontogenetic scaling relationships for muscle and tendon density was, however, beyond the scope of the current study.